Welcome to the Toque d’Or Community where you’ll find information about our judges, alumni, competitors and much more.

 Meet the judges

-We’re thrilled to introduce our judges for the 2021 Toque d’Or competition.
+We’re thrilled to introduce our judges for our Toque d’Or competition.

 Once Louisa had left culinary college, she found herself in the kitchens of multi rosette hotels and restaurants, constantly looking for ways to develop her skill and learn to become a better chef.